LiberMagnum/grobnercrystals_stabilization/README.md

 # Summary

 This repository contains SageMath code for working with *Gröbner crystal structures*, introduced in [this preprint](https://arxiv.org/abs/2510.07560).
+This code contains some additional functions for working with equivariant Betti tables and (skew-)symmetric MSVs.

 ## Dependencies